Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Security

 \subsection{Requirement Integrity}

-The formal definition of Requirement Integrity is shown in Algorithm~\ref{alg:sec-games}.
-After executing any number of queries, $A$ outputs a custom commit to be processed by an user of her choice; if after the call to $\mathsf{Process}$ the AA-CGKA group's requirements have been modified, then $A$ wins the game since she was able to successfully forge a commit message.
+The formal definition of the Requirement Integrity security game $RI^A$ is shown in Figure~\ref{alg:sec-games}.
+After executing any number of queries, the adversary outputs a custom commit to be processed by an user of her choice; if after the call to $\mathsf{Process}$ the AA-CGKA group's requirements have been modified, then the adversary wins the game since she was able to successfully forge a commit message.

-In our security proof we allow $A$ to inject a commit from a previous epoch in order to model \textit{replay attacks}, in which an attacker tries to inject a commit that was successfully processed in a previous epoch in order to re-apply some change (i.e., removing a requirement) to the AA-CGKA group.
-We note that, if $A$'s output contains a commit from the current epoch, the game's first check will fail, since it would not be considered an "injection".
-We will prove that $A$ cannot successfully inject a commit modifying the set of requirements, regardless if it is crafted by her of if it is a legitimate commit from a previous epoch.
+In our security proof we allow injections of a commit from a previous epoch in order to model \textit{replay attacks}, in which an attacker tries to inject a commit that was successfully processed in a previous epoch in order to re-apply some change (i.e., removing a requirement) to the AA-CGKA group.
+We explicitly rule out the situation of the adversary submitting a commit from the current epoch --- that can be legitimately obtained through the $Q_{Commit}$ query ---, since it would not be considered an \textit{injection}.
+This is checked by the first assertion of the security game.
+We will prove that the adversary cannot successfully inject a commit modifying the set of requirements, regardless if it is crafted by her of if it is a legitimate commit from a previous epoch.